jpbourgeon/pouchdb-nextjs-router/docs/02_advanced_usage_with_middleware.md

   // the database opened with the provided pouchdb instance db,
+  // the url params parsed by next.js params,
-  // the query string
+  // the parsed query string
   query,
-  // the parameters parsed from the query string params,
   // the parsed body
   body,
-  // if the parsed body is in json or raw format isRawBody,
+  // wether the parsed body is in json or raw format isRawBody,
 };
 ```